 The school's system for observing and assessing the progress of individual children will provide information about areas where a child is not progressing satisfactorily.
 Under these circumstances, teachers may need to consult the SENCo to consider what else might be done.
+This will be done using a referral process.
 This review might lead to the conclusion that the pupil requires help over and above that which is normally available within the particular class or subject.
 The key test of the need for action is that current rates of progress are inadequate.